xiaoli-chen/RL/README.md

 ## 2. Rocket Landing
   The code is forked from [IISource](https://github.com/llSourcell/Landing-a-SpaceX-Falcon-Heavy-Rocket) and [EmberceArc](https://github.com/EmbersArc/PPO).
 With a little modification.

   Use guidence:
-  * before run the code, you need install several tools.
-  * these tools are: cmake, swig, box2d, zlib1g-dev, ffmpeg
+  * If it gives error like:  'GymEnvironment' object has no attribute 'env'.
+It is not the GymEnvironment. check the error message above the 'GymEnvironment' one, you will have the true error is that you need to install several other tools, like: cmake, swig, box2d, zlib1g-dev, ffmpeg
   * and then pip install gym, and pip install gym\[all]
+  * You need install tensorflow